tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

     * The application accepts the `RequestOfferSnapshot` call.

-6. The node downloads chunks in parallel from multiple peers via `RequestGetSnapshotChunk`.
+6. The node downloads chunks in parallel from multiple peers via `RequestGetSnapshotChunk`, and both the sender and receiver verifies their checksums.

 7. The node passes chunks sequentially to the app via `RequestApplySnapshotChunk`, along with the root chain hash at the snapshot height for verification.
 If the chunk cannot be verified or applied, the application returns `ResponseException` and Tendermint tries refetching the chunk.